-It is recommended to apply the Transformation Rules Registry 4 or any more recent versions of the Transformation Rules Registry available in the SBR Framework of Agreements.
+It is recommended to apply the Transformation Rules Registry 4 or Transformation Rules Registry 5.
+This guidance can be updated when a more recent version of the Transformation Rules Registry is added to the SBR Framework of Agreements.

-KVK-FR-XXX: Transformation rule applied on facts MUST be defined either in Transformation Registry 4 or a more recent version of the Transformation Rules Registry provided with a 'Recommendation' status.
+G3-2-3\1: Transformation rule applied on facts MUST be defined either in Transformation Registry 4 or 5.